TopClips/Discord-LastJoined/README.md

 Copy the link of the webpage and paste it into Uptime Robot to keep the bot running 24/7

 ## Liscence
-This Discord Bot Is Distributed and Coded By TopClips#3240 and can be used by anyone. there is only 1 rule.
+This Discord Bot Is Distributed and Coded By TopClips#3240 and can be used by anyone.
 You Are Not Allowed To Change The Discord Bots Status, I claim the right to taking any bots that break this rule offline.
 By Forking this you agree to this.

 ## HELP
 [SUPPORT SERVER](https://discord.gg/PgKGAPdJ2J)